ayushm54/angular-video-player/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

-The project yoused Youtube Data Api V3 to search the videoes and stream them.
+The project uses Youtube Data Api V3 to search the videoes and stream them.

 ## Development server